Under Ninja

 Under Ninja (アンダーニンジャ, Andā Ninja) is a Japanese manga series written and illustrated by Kengo Hanazawa.
 It has been serialized in Kodansha's Weekly Young Magazine since July 2018.
-An anime television series adaptation by Tezuka Productions is set to premiere in October 2023.
+An anime television series adaptation by Tezuka Productions aired from October to December 2023.
+A live-action film adaptation premiered in Japanese theaters in January 2025.

 Plot

 The ninja organization in Japan, which once flourished, was dismantled by the GHQ after the Pacific War and disappeared.
 However, the ninja still exist in secret, and it is said that there are 200,000 of them living in Japan today, hiding and working in the dark in the public and private sectors and in all kinds of organizations.
 While some of the elite ninja work behind the scenes in national level conflicts, the ninja at the end of the line are often unable to find work.
 One of them, Kuro Kumogakure, who is living the life of a NEET, receives a serious "ninja assignment," an order from his superiors to infiltrate a high school with the latest equipment.